 Converting a lead to a contact in Sell

-There are two ways you can convert a lead to a contact: via the Sell REST API, or manually in Sell.
+There are two ways you can convert a lead to a contact: via the Sell REST API or manually in Sell.
 To create or read lead conversions using the Zendesk REST API, see Lead conversions.

 To convert a lead to a contact in Sell

-- In Sell, click Leads (
+- On the Sell sidebar, click the Leads (

-), then click the lead you want to convert.
+) icon, then click the lead you want to convert.

 - Click Convert.